FRONTSH1P – A FRONTrunner approach to Systemic circular, Holistic & Inclusive solutions for a new Paradigm of territorial circular

 Social outcomes of circular economy solutions

-The first rough results are:
+First rough results are:

 - Skills development: by promoting training and skill development, the project can enhance the employability and personal development of participants.